 The CEC, or Clean Energy Council, has had its hands on the residential solar industry since 2007 and has been directly responsible for the high-quality installations we have today.

-They’ve done so by setting industry standard certifications for manufacturers, their products, as well as the installers that put them on your home.
+They’ve done so by setting industry-standard certifications for manufacturers, their products, and the installers that put them in your home.

 2. Get multiple quotes.